ntkniazeva/german-data-analyst-jobs/README.md

 ### Salary Distribution

 ![Salary Distribution](visuals/salary_distribution.png)
-The average salary distribution is right-skewed.
+The average annual salary distribution is right-skewed.
 A small number of exceptionally high salaries pull the mean upward (to the right).
-Therefore, the median is a more representative measure of the typical salary level.
+Therefore, the median is a more representative measure of the typical average salary.

 ## Power BI Dashboard